Make Every Word Count: Adaptive BA with Fewer Words

 We show that if $f<\frac{n-t-1}{2}$, correct processes never perform the fallback algorithm.

 \begin{lemma} If $f<\frac{n-t-1}{2}$, correct processes never perform the fallback algorithm. \end{lemma} \begin{proof}

-Since Algorithm~\ref{alg:BA_main} is composed of $t+1$ phases, there must be at least one correct leader.
-Hence, if $f<\frac{n-t-1}{2}$, then by Lemma~\ref{lemma:early_decision} all correct processes decide by line~\ref{line:end_for}.
+In Appendix~\ref{weak_ba_correct} we prove that if a correct process is the leader of a non-silent phase and $f<\frac{n-t-1}{2}$, then all correct processes return the same valid decision.
+Since Algorithm~\ref{alg:BA_main} is composed of $n$ phases, every correct process has a chance to invoke its phase and all correct processes decide by line~\ref{line:end_for}.
 Assume by way of contradiction that there exists a correct process that invokes the fallback algorithm.
 By the code, it has received a $\fb$ certificate.
 However, such certificate can only be formed by $t+1$ unique $\helpre$ signatures, meaning that at least one correct process sent a $\helpre$ message.
 But this is impossible if all correct processes decide by line~\ref{line:end_for}.

 \end{proof}